grmarxer/Openstack/VCP_2.x_Build_Instructions/procedures/3-Configuring_Overcloud_with_CLI_tools.md

     - Use the --provide option to reset all nodes to an available state after introspection.

-    __Important__  During this process open a terminal window and start a tcpdump on eno4 to ensure the openstack director is answering the bootp requests
+    __Fixing Issue #1__  During this process open a terminal window and start a tcpdump on eno4 to ensure the openstack director is answering the bootp requests
     ```
     tcpdump -s0 -nni eno4 port 67 or port 68
     ```